icshwi/e3training/workbook/chapter8.md

   - NO  : ACTION 2

 - **Q03** : You don't have any source codes, in this case, I would recommend to use the standard EPICS structure.
 Do you want to accept this suggestion?
-  - YES : Follow ACTION 3, and then go to Q02
+  - YES : Follow ACTION 3, put all source files into application-loc path
   - NO : Follow ACTION 2, and put all source files into application-loc path

 - **Q10** : Do you want to keep the old repository with its original forms?